DanHodges/TheologicalDictionary/modalism-sabellianism-noetianism-patripassionism.md

 # Modalism (Sabellianism, Noetianism, Patripassionism)
-Definition of Modalism (Sabellianism, Noetianism, Patripassionism) coming soon.
+The definition of Modalism (Sabellianism, Noetianism, Patripassionism) is coming soon!